DouglasTitze/DouglasTitze.github.io/_posts/2023-11-01-random-pick-index.md

 O(n) - The program must initialize the hash table with the user input, resulting in the O(n) time complexity.

 **Space Complexity**
-O(n) - The program must store all of the user's input numbers, resulting in the O(n) space complexity.
+O(n) - The program must store each of the user's input numbers, resulting in the O(n) space complexity.

 **Runtime Beats**
 95.45% of other submissions